-DSC 07: Data Structures
+DSC 02 (A2): Data Structures

-The course aims at developing the ability to use basic data structures like arrays, stacks, queues, lists, trees to solve problems.
+The course aims at developing the ability to define, differentiate, implement the basic data structures like arrays, stacks, queues, lists, trees and use them to solve problems.
 C++ is chosen as the language to understand implementation of these data structures.